View MapView Map

 8Lismore Castle Gardens and Heritage Centre

 Although Lismore Castle is a private family home, the public are welcome to enjoy the beautiful Lismore Castle Gardens.
 Overlooking the Blackwater Valley, enjoy wonderful views of rolling, wooded hills to the Knockmealdown Mountains beyond.
-The gardens sit on the outskirts of the heritage town of Lismore with its picture-perfect streets steeped in stories.
+The gardens sit on the outskirts of the heritage town of Lismore, with its picture-perfect streets steeped in stories.
 Built by monks and plundered by Vikings, Lismore has been home to royalty and Hollywood stars.

-Visit The Lismore Experience at The Lismore Heritage Centre for an award winning presentation narrated by Niall Tóibín and hear all about monastic Lismore, Vikings, Normans, Sir Walter Raleigh and the many famous people who have visited this corner of County Waterford, including John F Kennedy and Fred Astaire.
+Visit the Lismore Experience at The Lismore Heritage Centre for an award-winning presentation narrated by Niall Tóibín and hear all about monastic Lismore, Vikings, Normans, Sir Walter Raleigh and the many famous people who have visited this corner of County Waterford, including John F Kennedy and Fred Astaire.

 9The Copper Coast Geopark

-A 25 kilometre stretch of spectacular coastline consisting of scalloped beaches and coves enclosed by rocky headlands, The Copper Coast gets its name from the 19th century copper mines hidden below ground.
+A 25km stretch of spectacular coastline consisting of scalloped beaches and coves enclosed by rocky headlands, The Copper Coast gets its name from the 19th century copper mines hidden below ground.
 Now a UNESCO Global Geopark, the park extends along the Waterford coastline from Fenor in the east to Stradbally in the west and up to Dunhill in the north.

 10 Ardmore Cliff Walk and Monastery

-Start planning your trip to Waterford now
+Start planning your trip to Waterford

 Mail Icon SVG